edzranhisham/e-Commerce/README.md

-# movieRecommender
+# Machine Learning applications in e-Commerce
 Start of my research into different Data Science/ML applications for e-Commerce.
-Basic movie recommender system in python using cosine similarity concept.